Sultanpur Bird Sanctuary, Haryana

 Delhi, at a distance of around 45 km from Sultanpur, is the capital of India and the seat of power since ancient times.
 Major tourist attractions here are the Red Fort, Chandni Chowk, Rashtrapati Bhawan, Qutub Minar, Bahai Temple, Rajghat, India Gate, and Jantar Mantar apart from numerous others.
 There are also many museums, libraries, art galleries, theaters, and educational institutions that can be visited.

 Inside the park, the Haryana Tourism Development Corporation runs a tourist lodge that has air-conditioned as well as general rooms.
 The facilities there include a bar, restaurant, and cottages for the guests.
-One can also stay in any of the large number of hotels at Delhi or Gurgaon and go to Sultanpur for a weakened or day trip.
+One can also stay in any of the large number of hotels at Delhi or Gurgaon and go to Sultanpur for a weekend or day trip.

 For money exchange and other banking facilities Delhi and Gurgaon are the best places.
 There are branches of almost all the nationalized as well as foreign and private banks that accept travelers' cheques and exchange foreign currency.